JWalkerMailly/Gmod-3D-Particle-System-Editor/README.md

 ```
 game.Add3DParticles(particleFile, path = "GAME");
 ```
+This line should be called in an autorun script shipping with your addon.
 The *particleFile* parameter represents the path to your *json* file (relative path).
 It is strongly advised to place these files inside a *particles* folder.
 If you are shipping this file with an addon, you should place it here:
 ```
 /your_addon/particles/your_system.json
 ```
 The *path* parameter describes where to look.
 By default, the *GAME* path will be used.
-You shouldn't need to set that value, but if you need to, refer to this link: https://wiki.facepunch.com/gmod/File_Search_Paths.
+You shouldn't need to change that value, but if you need to, refer to this link: https://wiki.facepunch.com/gmod/File_Search_Paths.

 ### Spawning your particle
 A convenience function is included with this framework to easily spawn your particle system.
 To do so, use:
 ```
 ParticleSystem3D(particleName, position, angles, lifetime, parent = NULL, attach = 0);
 ```
 You can ignore the *parent* and *attach* parameters if you are not planning on parenting your system.
-The *particleName* parameter denotes the name of your system (filename without .jons).
-The *lifetime* parameter is important, it should be longer than any of the particles found inside your system.
+The *particleName* parameter denotes the name of your system (filename without .json extension).
+The *lifetime* parameter is important, it should be longer than any of the particles found inside your system taking into account the delay.

 ## Putting it all together
-If you've placed your particle inside a *particles* folder and have not touched the *path* parameter, your code should look like the following.
+If you've placed your system inside a *particles* folder and have not touched the *path* parameter, your code should look like the following.

 Caching your particle system:
 ```